AsexGenomeEvol/Timema_asex_genomes/side_proj/D_snp_calling_round0/README.md

 (although some tests were applied by *GATK* to remove the most dubious ones).
-The **vcf** files contain the list of possible variant positions (one per line), each reported position being associated with a lot of extra-information (such as its global and per-sample coverages, and different statistics like the score of the call, mapping quality,...).
+The **vcf** files contain the list of possible variant positions (one per line), each reported position being associated with a lot of extra-information (such as its global and per-sample coverages, and different statistics like the score of the variant, its mapping quality, etc...).
 It is therefore necessary to set criteria to distinguish between real and false variant (see below).

 --------------